bluz71/bash-seafly-prompt/README.md

-- A **`prompt_prefix_hook`** example that displays the current Node version if `package.json` file is present or displays the name of the current Python virtual environment if one is active:
+- A **`prompt_prefix_hook`** example that displays the current Node version if `package.json` file is present or displays the name of the current Python virtual environment if one is active in the _optional prefix_ segment:

   ```bash
   seafly_prompt_prefix_hook="seafly_prompt_prefix"